Pupil Premium Grant at Our Lady of Lourdes

 The Government introduced the Pupil Premium Grant to support two key policies

-The DfE will allocate Pupil Premium Grant to schools and local authorities (who must allocate for each FTE pupil on the January school census) the following amounts:
+The DfE will allocate Pupil Premium Grant to schools and local authorities (who must allocate for each FTE pupil on the October school census as of 2021) the following amounts:

 The grant may be spent in the following ways: